Rene-Sackers/GaugeControl/README.md

 ## Can I use it?
 I have yet to sort out which one of the licenses I need to apply.
 Until I find the right one, you can use this in **ANY** situation, with **NO** warranty.
 That includes commercial usage.
 As long as you don't claim you made it.

+## Credits
+A big thanks to [XamlBrewer](https://github.com/XamlBrewer/UWP-Composition-Radial-Gauge) and their [awesome blog post](https://xamlbrewer.wordpress.com/2016/01/23/building-a-custom-uwp-control-with-xaml-and-the-composition-api/).
+Lots of good stuff in there.